BerkeleyLab/flang-testing-project/flang/docs/ParallelFortranRuntime.md

   * **Further argument descriptions**:
     * **`exit_code`**: is ..
 (REMOVE_NOTE_TODO: fill in)

-  (REMOVE_NOTE_TODO: check the interfaces for caf_error_stop and caf_stop, currently are same as the procedures in Caffeine, but these interfaces have not yet been discussed and decided upon for the Coarray Fortran Parallel Runtime Library Interface.
+  (REMOVE_NOTE_TODO: check the interfaces for caf_error_stop and caf_stop, currently are same as the procedures in Caffeine, but these interfaces have not yet been discussed and decided upon for the Fortran Parallel Runtime Interface.
 May need to add something?
 Change something?)

   * **Description**: This procedure synchronizes and stops the executing image.
 It provides the `stop_code` or `0` if no `stop_code` is passed, as the process exit status.
   * **Procedure Interface**:  REMOVE_NOTE_TODO_DECISION: should stop be implemented with two optional arguments with the precondition that they both shall not be passed at the same time?
 Or have overloaded procedures?